Treat Volunteers As Employees

 If you find that volunteers are only pitching up once or twice and then disappearing, it may be because you are not creating the greatest first impression.
 Perhaps you even failed to make any impression whatsoever.
 The importance of a good first impression may have become a bit clichéd but it is important to new volunteers who need leadership in entering into an new environment where they are uncertain of what to expect.

-A simple onboarding or in-depth training session can help allay their fears and let them know just what to expect.
+A simple on-boarding or in-depth training session for charity retail training and can help the volunteers themselves allay their fears and let them know just what to expect.
 You don’t have to spend hours covering every detail and in most cases a spending just an hour or two introducing new volunteers to their environment and tasks is sufficient.
 Every new recruit should receive, at a minimum, the following:

 – A warm welcome.